salesforce/test-drop-in-framework/README.md

 # test-drop-in-framework

+This repository contains two major deliverables:
+a) the Test Drop-in Framework,
+b) a WebDriver implementation offering enhanced logging capabilities, and
+b) the @FindByJS annotation support

+## Test Drop-in Framework
 The ContextProvider helps the owner of a test project and her partner teams, be them either inside or outside the company, to run the very same tests provided by the owner in every team's test environment.
 In essence, it allows